 - (1) Represents all of Antero's Appalachian Basin production and wells drilled for the periods indicated, including production from wells drilled on the excluded acreage.
-For a discussion of the anticipated throughput of our gathering and compression systems, please read "Our Cash Distribution Policy and Restrictions on Distributions-Assumptions and Considerations-Results, Volumes and Fees." - (2) Represents the mid-point of Antero's anticipated average net daily production for the year ending December 31, 2014 of between 925 and 975 MMcfe/d. - (3) Represents Antero's estimate of the number of wells it intends to spud in 2014.
+For a discussion of the anticipated throughput of our gathering and compression systems, please read "Our Cash Distribution Policy and Restrictions on Distributions-Assumptions and Considerations-Results, Volumes and Fees." - (2) Represents the mid-point of Antero's anticipated average net daily production for the six months ending December 31, 2014. - (3) Represents Antero's estimate of the number of wells it intends to spud in 2014.

-The following table highlights the scale of Antero's net acreage position and gross drilling locations dedicated to us as of December 31, 2013.
-With 4,778 identified potential horizontal well locations included in Antero's net proved, probable and possible reserves as of December 31, 2013, Antero maintains a 24-year drilling inventory (based on expected 2014 drilling activity), which we believe will provide significant demand for further gathering and compression and fresh water distribution services.
+The following table highlights the scale of Antero's net acreage position and gross drilling locations dedicated to us as of June 30, 2014.
+With 5,011 identified potential horizontal well locations included in Antero's net proved, probable and possible reserves as of June 30, 2014, Antero maintains a 23-year drilling inventory (based on expected 2014 drilling activity), which we believe will provide significant demand for further gathering and compression services.